QuentinRa/blog.quentinra.dev/cyber/random/hacking_process/index.md

 * Use this machine as a starting point.
 Scan the network to discover more vulnerable machines. 🔓
 </div><div>

-* Steal (more?) private information <small>(files, photos, emails, authentication tokens, source code...)</small> 💰
+* Steal more sensitive information <small>(files, photos, emails, authentication tokens, source code...)</small> 💰

-* defacing the public website / redirect to a malicious website 🙊
+* defacing the public website 🙊

+* redirect users to a malicious website 🕸️
 </div></div>